Factbox: Global economic policy response to coronavirus crisis

 MONETARY STIMULUS - The Bank of Canada cut rates in three emergency meetings on March 4 (50bps), March 13 (50 bps) and March 27 (50 bps), taking the overnight interest rate to 0.25%.
 The Bank also said on March 27 it would buy Government of Canada securities in the secondary market.
 It will begin with purchases of C$5 billion per week, across the yield curve.

-LIQUIDITY OPERATIONS AND FUNDING - eligible collateral for term repo operations expanded; C$50 billion insured mortgage purchase program; C$10 billion credit support program for businesses.
-Canadian Mortgage and Housing Corp on March 26 bolstered the insured mortgage purchase program to C$150 billion from previously announced C$50 billion.
+LIQUIDITY OPERATIONS AND FUNDING - eligible collateral for term repo operations expanded; C$50 billion insured mortgage purchase programme; C$10 billion credit support programme for businesses.
+Canadian Mortgage and Housing Corp on March 26 bolstered the insured mortgage purchase programme to C$150 billion from previously announced C$50 billion.

 FISCAL STIMULUS - Ottawa will cover up to 75% of the wages of people working for small and medium-sized enterprises; C$55 billion in tax deferrals for businesses and families; C$27 billion aid package for workers and low-income households.